-Premier League has the history of very close finishes, but is this the closest?
+Premier League has a history of very close finishes, but is this the closest?

 The Blues from Manchester scored twice in the stoppage time to be crowned Premier League champions for the first time in 44 years following a 3-2 win over Queens Park Rangers.